DSchaedler/JoyCon-Connection-Scripts/README.md

-Windows Joycon setup package.
+# Windows Joycon setup package.

-By D Schaedler
+### By D Schaedler

 The scripts in this package will install and configure your computer to use two combined (1 set, L and R) Nintendo Joycon controllers as a single controller input.

-The scripts should be self explanitory.
+The scripts should be self explanatory.

 Install.bat installs vJoy, prompts the user to configure vJoy, creates a shortcut to \assets\joycon-driver\joycon-driver.exe, and provides more basic instruction.

-Connect.bat starts vJoyConf.exe and JoyMonitor.exe. vJoyConf.exe is required to connect the JoyCons, and JoyMonitor allows the user to check the joycon button layouts.
+Connect.bat starts vJoyConf.exe and JoyMonitor.exe. vJoyConf.exe is required to connect the JoyCons, and JoyMonitor.exe allows the user to check the joycon button layouts.

-This package is released under the MIT License, reproduced below.
+**This package is released under the MIT License, reproduced below.**

-This package uses JoyCon-Driver, by Matthew Fosse
+**This package uses JoyCon-Driver, by Matthew Fosse.**

-.
-JoyCon-Driver is released under the MIT License, provided in \assets\joycon-driver\LICENSE.txt The source code is availible here: https://github.com/mfosse/JoyCon-Driver
+JoyCon-Driver is released under the MIT License, provided in \assets\joycon-driver\LICENSE.txt

+The source code is availible here:

+https://github.com/mfosse/JoyCon-Driver

-This package uses vJoy, by Shaul Eizikovich. vJoy is released under the Public Domain.
+**This package uses vJoy, by Shaul Eizikovich.**

+vJoy is released under the Public Domain.

-The license terms are explained here: http://vjoystick.sourceforge.net/site/index.php/forum/5-Discussion/104-what-is-the-usage-license-for-this-software The vJoy homepage is here: http://vjoystick.sourceforge.net/site/
+The license terms are explained here:

+http://vjoystick.sourceforge.net/site/index.php/forum/5-Discussion/104-what-is-the-usage-license-for-this-software

+The vJoy homepage is here:

+http://vjoystick.sourceforge.net/site/